Facing Federal Charges When You Are Not A U.S. Citizen

 In the past, federal prosecutors were known for only bringing rock-solid cases involving significant violations of federal criminal laws.
 Recently, federal prosecutors seem to have lowered their standards with respect to both the solidness of their case and the significance of the alleged criminal violations.
 They have not, however, changed the steadfastness with which they prosecute every case.
-When a federal prosecutor has you in their sights, you need a defense attorney who is equally committed to protecting your rights and defending you against federal criminal charges.
-I provide intelligent, strategic, and aggressive criminal defense representation in all federal cases including the following:
+The stakes are high, and you need an equally steadfast attorney to defend you.
+Gividen Law, PLLC, provides representation in all federal cases, including:

 White Collar Crimes

-Immigration crimes such as visa fraud, passport fraud/misuse, unlawful procurement of naturalization, marriage fraud, illegal re-entry, and wire/mail fraud relating to immigration violations, involve the records/documents submitted to, produced, and stored by immigration officials.
+Immigration crimes such as visa fraud, passport fraud/misuse, unlawful procurement of naturalization, marriage fraud, illegal reentry and wire/mail fraud relating to immigration violations involve the records/documents submitted to, produced and stored by immigration officials.
 Additionally, these cases involve both federal criminal laws as well as the far more complex immigration laws of our country.
-In these cases, it is vital to have an attorney with a complete and in-depth understanding of both the procedures/operations of the immigration agencies and immigration laws involved.
+In these cases, it is vital to have an attorney with a complete and in-depth understanding of both the procedures/operations of the immigration agencies and the immigration laws involved.

 After a conviction at trial, individuals often turn to a new attorney to handle their appeal.
 Federal criminal appeals are one of the most challenging areas of legal practice.
-When handling a federal appeal, I will carefully review the entire case record, from indictment to trial and sentencing, looking for errors on which to base an appeal. (e.g. Were you deprived of your constitutional rights?
-Should the evidence against you have been suppressed?
-Were the Sentencing Guidelines incorrectly calculated?)
-Based on my experience and knowledge, I recognize the importance of selecting the strongest arguments and prepare a compelling case based on quality legal research and scholarship.
+When handling a federal appeal, Mr. Gividen carefully reviews the entire case record, from indictment to trial and sentencing, looking for errors on which to base an appeal.
+Based on his experience and knowledge, Mr. Gividen recognizes the importance of selecting the strongest arguments and preparing a compelling case based on quality legal research and scholarship.